garylirocks/quickrefs/azure-networking-privatelink.markdown

       --disable-private-link-service-network-policies true
     ```

-  - All consumer traffic will appear to originate from this pool of private IP addresses (192.168.0.5 in the diagram below) to the service provider.
+  - All consumer traffic will appear to originate from this pool of private IP addresses (192.168.0.5 in the diagram below) to the service provider (VM/VMSS in the diagram).

   ![Private link service](images/azure_private-link-service.png)